andre347/alteryx-admin-api/README.md

 # Alteryx Admin API

 This is a wrapper around the [Alteryx Admin API](https://gallery.alteryx.com/api-docs/#admin) as an NPM module.
 It has one dependency which will be installed when you install this module: 'oauth-signature'.
 This module uses Async/Await for fetching data from the API.
+The Alteryx Admin API only works for Private Galleries.

 ## Usage